Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-3-data-types-variables-arrays.md

 - floating-point numbers, also known as real numbers, are used when evaluating expressions that require fractinal precision.

 #### float
+- the type float specifies a single-precision value that uses 32 bits of storage.
+- single precision is faster on some processors and takes half as much space as double precision.
+- but will become imprecise when the values are either very large or vert small.

 #### double
+- use 64 bits to store a value
+- double precision is actually faster than single precision on some modern processors that have been optimized for high-speed mathematical calculations.
+- all transcendental math functions such as sin(), cos(), and sqrt(), return double values.

+### Characters
+-